frenchy64/dependabot-clojure-cli-via-mvn/README.md

 1. At the top of the dependabot PR, it will show a link to the `tree` view of the upstream branch.
 Click on it.
   - eg., in [this](https://github.com/frenchy64/dependabot-lein-via-mvn/pull/2) PR, click on the link at the end of `dependabot wants to merge 2 commits into main from dependabot/maven/dependabot/org.clojure-clojure-1.10.3`
 2. You should be at (for example) `https://github.com/frenchy64/dependabot-lein-via-mvn/tree/dependabot/maven/dependabot/org.clojure-clojure-1.10.3`.
-3. To edit the file, go to `https://github.com/frenchy64/dependabot-lein-via-mvn/edit/dependabot/maven/dependabot/org.clojure-clojure-1.10.3/project.clj`.
+3. To edit the file, go to `https://github.com/frenchy64/dependabot-lein-via-mvn/edit/dependabot/maven/dependabot/org.clojure-clojure-1.10.3/deps.edn`.
   - some ways to do this:
-    1. press `t` and type `project.clj` and press enter, then click the "Edit this file" button, or
+    1. press `t` and type `deps.edn` and press enter, then click the "Edit this file" button, or
-    2. change `tree` to `edit` and add `/project.clj` to the end of the URL.
+    2. change `tree` to `edit` and add `/deps.edn` to the end of the URL.
-4. Now make the `project.clj` reflect the new `dependabot/pom.xml` version, and press `Commit changes` at the bottom of the page to commit directly to the branch.
+4. Now make the `deps.edn` reflect the new `dependabot/pom.xml` version, and press `Commit changes` at the bottom of the page to commit directly to the branch.